Package 'resmush'

 qlty

-Only affects jpg files.
-Integer between 0 and 100 indicating the optimization level.
-For optimal results use vales above 90.
+An integer between 0 and 100 indicating the optimization level.
+This only affects JPEG files.
+For optimal results, use values above 90.

 exif_preserve